SUMMIT NOTEBOOK: Biden gives Putin custom aviator sunglasses

-GENEVA (AP) — President Joe Biden marked his first presidential summit with Russia's Vladimir Putin with a gift, bestowing his counterpart with a pair of custom aviator sunglasses.
+GENEVA (AP) — President Joe Biden marked his first presidential summit with Russia's Vladimir Putin with a gift, presenting his counterpart with a pair of custom aviator sunglasses.

 Biden is so known for wearing aviator shades that he's sometimes parodied over them.
 He notably kept wearing his aviators while meeting Queen Elizabeth II at Windsor Castle on Sunday.